RabbitSnore/CLIMR/README.md

 # Construal Level International Multi-lab Replication (CLIMR) Project

-This project entails multi-lab collaborative replications of four studies on Construal Level Theory (CLT):
+This project entails multi-lab collaborative replications of studies on Construal Level Theory (CLT):

-Liberman, N., Sagristano, M. D., & Trope, Y. (2002).
-The effect of temporal distance on level of mental construal. *Journal of Experimental Social Psychology, 38*(6), 523-534.
-Experiment 1.

 Liberman, N., & Trope, Y. (1998).
-The role of feasibility and desirability considerations in near and distant future decisions: A test of temporal construal theory. *Journal of personality and social psychology, 75*(1), 5-18.
+The role of feasibility and desirability considerations in near and distant future decisions: A test of temporal construal theory. _Journal of Personality and Social Psychology, 75_(1), 5-18.
 Experiment 1.

-Henderson, M. D., Fujita, K., Trope, Y., & Liberman, N. (2006).
-Transcending the "here": the effect of spatial distance on social judgment. *Journal of Personality and Social Psychology, 91*(5), 845-856.
+Fujita, K., Henderson, M., Eng, J., Trope, Y., & Liberman, N. (2006).
+Spatial distance and mental construal of social events. _Psychological Science, 14_, 278-282.
 Experiment 1.

-Wakslak, C. J., Trope, Y., Liberman, N., & Alony, R. (2006).
-Seeing the forest when entry is unlikely: probability and the mental representation of events. *Journal of Experimental Psychology: General, 135*(4), 641-653.
-Experiment 1.
+In addition to close replications of these two studies, this project also entails two conceptual replications relevant to social and likelihood distance.

 ## Compendium Structure